r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 ![pic](http://i66.tinypic.com/vsozf4.png)

 In the follow example we are using **memset** to De-Obfuscate the bash command only at runtime exec.
-This meens that AV static analysis scanning for MITRE ATT&CK ID(s) can not find any command related to xwd package to flag.
+This meens that AV static analysis scanning for MITRE ATT&CK ID(s) can not find any command related to **xwd** package to flag as suspicious.
 ![pic](http://i68.tinypic.com/dnne4g.png)
 **memset** will replace characters in **str[]** variable declaration based on they possition on the line. then system(str) its called to execute the De-Obfuscated bash command at runtime.
 ![pic](http://i67.tinypic.com/14mx3du.png)